 Later in 1895, Chicago Golf Club members had become so taken with the sport that they decided to build a new eighteen-hole golf course on a larger property (two-hundred acres) located in Wheaton, Illinois.
 After the Chicago Golf Club members moved to Wheaton, the Downers Grove site reverted back to 9 holes.

 From 1895 to 1968, the site of the Downers Grove Golf Club was owned by several different individuals and was operated under the names of The Illinois Golf Club and later the Belmont Country Club.
 In 1968, the course was purchased by the Downers Grove Park District and was renamed the Downers Grove Golf Club.

 Today’s Downers Grove Golf Course is a parkland style course with two ponds and one curvy creek.
-Mature trees, some native grass areas, and gradual elevation rises are its other features.
+Mature trees, some native grass areas, and significant elevation changes are its other features.
 The course plays to par 36 with two par-3’s, five par-4’s, and two par-5’s.
-Right from the git-go golfers must be on their ‘A’ game at DGGC because three of the four toughest holes confront players at the start.
-Perhaps underrated (as men’s Hdcp 8) is hole #5, a par-4 dogleg left, with wetlands to the right, and fairway bunkers and trees at the left corner.
-A short, but narrow, par-5 finishing hole offers the chance for par or better with well placed shots.

 Right from the start golfers must be on their ‘A’ game at Belmont Golf Club because three of the four toughest holes confront players at the start.
 The par four 1st hole plays 414 yards from the blue tees and begins with an elevated tee shot to an uphill part of the fairway that is protected by mature trees on both sides.
 The approach shot on the 1st plays to a green that slopes from left to right protected by a tightly-mown run-off area behind the green.